jakekyee/poker/README.md

 ## Concept

 Play poker from the perspective of your opponents!
 In this altered variation of poker, you look at the cards of your competitors, not your own.
-Included are some counters to keep score, an integrated fair deck, and an exciting twist on a classic game.
+Included are some counters to keep score, an integrated private chatroom, and an exciting twist on a classic game.

 ## Example Game (4players)
 Person A